RadialCorp/magento-ptf-build/docs/SETUP.md

 Set Enabled to Yes, Save, and clear cache - this will enable Automated Invoicing.

 Reconfirm Age - when not using Automated Invoicing, the Radial PTF extension will perform a confirm funds check on an order when it is being shipped to ensure funds are still available from a previous authorization immediately prior to shipping.
 When Magento is integrated into a Warehouse system, that check cannot happen since Magento is not involved with the final shipment; as such, the Reconfirm Age field is used to specify how many hours old an order can be before running a confirm funds check as part of the fraud release process.
-So if Reconfirm Age is set to 4 hours and it takes more than 4 hours to get to a ready to ship state, the Radial PTF extension will confirm funds on the order before letting it get to a ready to ship state.
+So if Reconfirm Age is set to 4 hours and it takes more than 4 hours to get to a ready to ship state, the Radial PTF extension will confirm funds on the order before letting it get to a ready to ship state (with the expectation that the warehouse integration would then pick up the order for fulfillment processing).

 # Disabling Radial Payment Methods and Fraud Processing